 Students who experience an extenuating circumstance (illness, injury, or other extenuating circumstance) sufficiently significant to temporarily render them unable to meet academic requirements may submit a request for academic consideration.
-See pages 2 and 3 of https://www.uwo.ca/univsec/pdf/academic_policies/appeals/Academic_Consideration_for_absences.pdf for specifics on circumstances appropriate for academic consideration and how to report them.
+See https://registrar.uwo.ca/academics/academic_considerations/ for specifics on circumstances appropriate for academic consideration and how to report them.